codenvy/codenvy/DOCKERIZED.md

 ## Getting Help
 If you run into an issue starting, configuring or running Codenvy, please open a GitHub issue providing:
-- The host distribution and release version
+- the host distribution and release version
-- Output of the `docker version` command
+- output of the `docker version` command
-- Output of the `docker info` command
+- output of the `docker info` command
-- The `codenvy <command>` you used to run Codenvy
+- the `codenvy <command>` you used to run Codenvy

 ## Getting Started
 1. Get Docker 1.12+, Docker Compose 1.8+.